Tibetic languages

-The Tibetic languages form a well-defined group of languages descended from Old Tibetan (7th to 9th centuries).
-According to Tournadre (2014), there are 50 languages, which split into over 200 dialects or could be grouped into 8 dialect continua.
-These languages are spoken in the Tibetan Plateau and in the Himalayas in Gilgit-Baltistan, Aksai Chin, Ladakh, Nepal, Himachal Pradesh, Uttarakhand, and Bhutan.
-Classical Tibetan is the major literary language, particularly for its use in Buddhist literature.
+The Tibetic languages are a branch of the Tibeto-Burman languages in the Sino-Tibetan language family.
+Descending from Old Tibetan, there are 50 recognized Tibetic languages, which branch into more than 200 dialects, which could be grouped into eight dialect continua.
+These Tibetic languages are spoken in parts of China (Tibet, Aksai Chin), Pakistan (Gilgit-Baltistan), Nepal, Bhutan and India (Arunachal Pradesh, Assam, Uttarakhand, Himachal Pradesh, Sikkim).
+Classical Tibetan is the major literary language, particularly for its use in Tibetan Buddhist scriptures and literature.

-Tibetan languages are spoken by some 6 million people, not all of whom are Tibetans.
-With the worldwide spread of Tibetan Buddhism, the Tibetan language has spread into the western world and can be found in many Buddhist publications and prayer materials; with some western students learning the language for translation of Tibetan texts.
-Outside Lhasa itself, Lhasa Tibetan is spoken by approximately 200,000 exile speakers who have moved from modern-day Tibet to India and other countries.
+Tibetan languages are spoken by some 6 million people, not all of whom are Tibetan.
+With the worldwide spread of Tibetan Buddhism, the Tibetan language has also spread into the western world and can be found in many Buddhist publications and prayer materials, while western students also learn the language for the translation of Tibetan texts.
+Outside of Lhasa itself, Lhasa Tibetan is spoken by approximately 200,000 exiled Tibetans who have moved from Tibet to India, Nepal and other countries.
 Tibetan is also spoken by groups of ethnic minorities in Tibet who have lived in close proximity to Tibetans for centuries, but nevertheless retain their own languages and cultures.

-Although some of the Qiang peoples of Kham are classified by China as ethnic Tibetans (see Gyalrongic languages; Gyalrong people are identified as 'Tibetan' in China), the Qiangic languages are not Tibetan, but rather form their own branch of the Tibeto-Burman language family.
+Although the Qiang peoples of Kham are classified by China as ethnic Tibetan, the Qiangic languages are not Tibetan, but rather form their own branch of the Tibeto-Burman language family.

 Classical Tibetan was not a tonal language, but many varieties such as Central and Khams Tibetan have developed tone registers.
 Amdo and Ladakhi-Balti are without tone.
 Tibetan morphology can generally be described as agglutinative.